jtpaasch/spin/README.md

 Global config
 -------------

+By default, `spin` creates bare CentOS 6.3 VMs.
+You can change that if you like.

-Default (global) configuration files are stored in a `.spin` folder, which resides in your home directory:
+The default/global configuration files are stored in a `.spin` folder, which resides in your home directory:

     $ cd ~/.spin
     $ ls -la

-If you change the configuration here, `spin` will use it for any new VMs it creates.
+Once you change the configuration here, `spin` will use it for any new VM it creates.
 This will not affect any VMs you've already created.
-Only new VMs you create going forward.